If you need help now, AA is here 24/7/365

 AA members Don, Olis and Sam interview other AA members about their experience, strength, and hope in recovering from alcoholism.
 Expect both humor and inspiration as these AA members share their stories.

 While we provide the podcast at no charge, we do have expenses.
-Grapevine is the only AA entity that does not accept contributions, so to support the AA Grapevine Podcast, please subscribe to Grapevine Magazine in print, online, or on the Grapevine app.
-You can also provide a subscription to someone in need through our “Carry the Message” program or purchase books or other items at aagrapevine.org/store
+Grapevine is the only AA entity that does not accept direct contributions, so to support the AA Grapevine Podcast, please subscribe to Grapevine Magazine in print, online, or on the Grapevine app.
+You can also provide a subscription to someone in need through our “Carry the Message” program or purchase books or other items at aagrapevine.org/store.

 You can email us at podcast@aagrapevine.org.
 To record an Ask-It-Basket question or a recovery-related joke, call 212-870-3418 or email a voice recording to podcast@aagrapevine.org.